jucian0/createform/README.md

 The first example of creating forms is a controlled form, useForm receive an initialObject with optional some properties:

-  * `onChange`: Defines when form state will update.
+  * `isControlled`: Defines when form state will update.
   * `debounce`: Defines a form with debounce values.
   * `initialValues`: Defines initial state of form.
-  * `validations`: Receives a validation schema yup.
+  * `schemaValidation`: Receives a validation schema yup.

 ```jsx
   import {useForm} from 'useforms'